Celebrating women’s football

 A century later, what’s changed?

 As Alice Kessel put it at the event, today we’re still talking about women footballers’ pay.
-How to raise the profile of the game.
-How to get more people watching it and how to get more women playing it.
-How to deal with racism on the terraces.
+How to raise the profile of the game to get more people watching it.
+How to get more women playing it.
+And how to deal with racism on the terraces.